ZachTanZhiYong/goodreads-reading-analysis/readme.md

 - Total pages read decreased from 7,466 in 2024 to 6,508 in 2025.
 - Average book rating exceeded 4 stars.
 - Most books read were under 300 pages.
-- Reading activity was concentrated in specific months rather than evenly distributed throughout the year.
+- Reading activity was concentrated in specific months rather than evenly distributed throughout the year.s

 ## Visualisations